,

 29. The Unarchiver

-Your Mac comes with a built-in extracting feature, but The Unarchiver is far more versatile.
+Your Mac comes with a built-in extraction feature, but The Unarchiver is far more versatile.
 The Unarchiver can extract archived file types like zip, RAR and even some EXE files.
 You can even extract a file with this app straight from Finder without opening it first.

 If your filenames aren’t in the Latin alphabet, that’s no problem.
 The Unarchiver can read various foreign alphabets and characters.
 On top of being fast and reliable, The Unarchiver is also free.